MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 7. Choose refresh settings.
 8. Review the connection.

-It is important to note that the setup process is very similar for all the Graph connectors by Microsoft but is not exactly the same. **In addition to reading this article, be sure to read the connector-specific for your data source.**
+It is important to note that the setup process is very similar for all the Graph connectors by Microsoft but is not exactly the same. **In addition to reading this article, be sure to read the connector-specific information for your data source.**

 ## Step 1: Add a Graph connector in the Microsoft 365 admin center